 Pre-opening expenses mainly relate to those expenses arising at or close to the time of the construction up to the opening of new DIY megastores with garden centers.
-Pre-opening expenses mainly consist of personnel expenses, advisory expenses, costs of premises, advertising expenses, administration expenses, miscellaneous personnel expenses and depreciation and amortization.
+Pre-opening expenses mainly consist of personnel expenses, advisory expenses, costs of premises, advertising expenses, administration expenses, miscellaneous personnel expenses, and depreciation and amortization.

-(5) Administration expenses
+(5) General and administration expenses

-General and administration expenses include all costs incurred by administration departments in connection with the operation or construction of DIY stores with garden centers and of builders' merchant centers which cannot be directly allocated to such.
-They mainly consist of personnel expenses, legal and advisory expenses, depreciation and amortization, costs of premises, and miscellaneous administration expenses, such as IT, travel and vehicle expenses.
+General and administration expenses include all costs incurred by administration departments in connection with the operation or construction of DIY stores with garden centers which cannot be directly allocated to such.
+They mainly consist of personnel expenses, legal and advisory expenses, depreciation and amortization, costs of premises and miscellaneous administration expenses, such as IT, travel and vehicle expenses.